singhayush007/PRESCRIPTO/README.md

 ![Prescripto Screenshot](./frontend/src/assets/prescripto.png)

 PRESCRIPTO is a **full-stack MERN application** for booking doctor appointments.
 It provides **three-level authentication**: Patient, Doctor, and Admin.
 Patients can book and manage appointments, pay online, doctors can manage appointments and earnings, and admins can manage users and doctors.

-This project is ideal for **resume, portfolio, or college projects**.

 ---